 Janet Prior: Graduate of The Ohio State University in 1984 with duel majors in Marketing and Transportation/Logistics.
 Owner of Allrite Logistics, a 3rd party warehousing and fulfillment service provider in Columbus Ohio.
 Met Bol and Jok at Scioto Ridge UMC.
 Member of SRUMC.
 Board Member for Buckeye Basset Hound Rescue.
 Blessed to able to volunteer with this worthy organization.

 Linda Stephens: Retired elementary teacher, received Masters Degree, Reading Recovery and Literacy Coordinator training from The Ohio State University, participated on several mission trips to the Dominican Republic, Haiti and Mexico, Member of Scioto Ridge United Methodist Church, Worked with Bol Aweng in assisting him in writing his children’s book, The Journey of Hope.
-Schedules Bol’s school visits and write newsletters of each visits.
+Schedules Bol’s school visits and writes newsletters of each visits.
 Is the Buckeye Clinic’s fund-raising committee chair and is on the communications committee.
 Organized the Lost Boy’s Fun Run that was first held in 2019.

 Jenny Walker: Retired elementary teacher and school librarian.
 Sponsored Bol’s sister in school in Kenya from 2008-12.
 Member, Scioto Ridge United Methodist Church.

 Steve Walker: Retired.
 Former State Coordinator of Refugee Services for the State of Ohio, and Contract Monitor for the U.S. Dept. of State, Bureau of Population, Refugees and Migration.
 Former CEO of a family trucking business.
 Former YMCA World Service Worker in Uruguay.
 Member, Scioto Ridge United Methodist Church.
 President, Buckeye Clinic in South Sudan Board of Directors.
 In 2010, 2013, and 2018, visited South Sudan to assist in the development of the Buckeye Clinic.